Personalized care from neuroendocrine tumor experts

 Rush was the first hospital in Illinois to use the most precise diagnostic test for neuroendocrine tumors, the 68-Gallium DOTATATE PET CT.
 We were also the first hospital in the state to offer peptide receptor radionuclide therapy (PRRT), the most advanced treatment for neuroendocrine tumors.

 These are just two of the many leading-edge options we offer to treat neuroendocrine tumors.
 You may be a candidate for genetic testing and analysis to help us better understand your tumor and find the best therapies.
-And, if you need surgery, you'll have access to surgeons skilled in the latest minimally invasive techniques.
+And, if you need surgery, our sugical oncologists are experts in treating neuroendocrine tumors surgically, using minimally invasive approaches whenever possible.

 When you come to Rush, your expert care team will go over all of your options and work closely with you to develop a comprehensive treatment plan.
 Your plan will be based not only on the latest research and advances in the field, but also on your individual needs — which will remain at the center of everything we do.